All of these pages present statements made by the followers of Rudolf Steiner

 From SteinerBooks: “Having evolved through the ages, money is no longer an object so much as it has become a ‘worldwind’ of circulation, moving at various speeds and achieving a myriad of results ...
 From object to pure movement, money is now poised to serve our highest goals.
 As we have nurtured money in its evolution, we must now take responsibility for directing its great potential in transforming social life, thereby bringing healing to the world.” — Publisher's description of MONEY CAN HEAL, by Siegfried E. Finser (SteinerBooks, 2006).

 Rudolf Steiner’s followers rarely yearn for wealth.
 You don’t become an Anthroposophist in order to get rich.
-On the other hand, the need for money is often a preoccupation for Waldorf schools — covering school expenses can be an unending challenge.* Thus a literature of Anthroposophical money books has developed, offering financial guidance and seeking to define the correct role of cash in a world of spirit.
-Anthroposophists absorb these lessons to varying degrees, putting financial concerns nearer or farther from the center of their attention.
+On the other hand, the need for money is often a preoccupation for Waldorf schools — covering school expenses can be an unending challenge.* Thus an Anthroposophical financial literature has developed, offering financial guidance and seeking to define the correct role of cash in a world of spirit.
+Anthroposophists absorb these lessons to varying degrees, putting financial concerns nearer or farther from the center of their attention, depending on their circumstances and dispositions.

-* Hoping to relieve this challenge is a major reason Waldorf schools seek acceptance into public school systems.
+* Hoping to relieve this challenge is a major reason Waldorf schools seek acceptance into public school systems as charter schools.
 The public coffers are then open to them.

 From SteinerBooks: “For centuries learned men studied precious and semi-precious stones to uncover their connection with the secrets of creation, and to discover their powers of healing.
 This book garners into a single fascinating volume practical uses and occult lore of such stones...
 It is because of the relationship between the secret wisdom of the precious stones and the life of man that it is important that this major work by a British physician of the twentieth century is made available at this time.” — THE OCCULT AND CURATIVE POWERS OF PRECIOUS STONES, by William T. Fernie (SteinerBooks, 1973).